nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### 3.3.3.
 List Weekly Tasks: **`list week`**

-You can view all the tasks for the next 7 days
+You can view all the tasks for the next 7 days.

 Format: `list week`